github/developer.github.com/content/changes/2013-07-19-preview-the-new-search-api.md

 [issues][issue-docs], or [users][user-docs], all the query abilities of github.com are now available via the API as well.

+Maybe you want to find [popular Tetris implementations written in Assembly][tetris-repos].
+We've got you covered.
-Maybe you want to find popular Tetris implementations written in Assembly.
-We've [got you covered][tetris-repos].
-Or perhaps you're looking for new gems that are using Octokit.rb.
-[No problem][octokit-gemspecs].
+Or perhaps you're looking for [new gems that are using Octokit.rb][octokit-gemspecs].
+No problem.
 The possibilites are endless.

 ## Highlights